 - Provides consultation to departments and divisions regarding application system functionality and advises on best course of action.
 Performs feasibility studies for proposed solutions prior to product acquisition and development, and conducts pilot projects for system enhancements or new systems.

 - Designs and executes test plans, conducts testing activities and facilitates smooth implementations for system changes.

 - Develops standard and ad-hoc reports for user departments and ITS staff.
 Plans and develops data extracts based on user reporting needs, and facilitates access to the data through standard reporting tools.
 Supports and develops solutions for on-line forms and document imaging.

 - Participates in vendor user groups and technology/higher education conferences as a means for developing best-practice recommendations.

 - Serves as technical advisor and resource to application development teams.
-Facilitates training sessions for other TSS staff, and develops procedural documentation for system support and user functionality.
+Facilitates training sessions for other ITS staff, and develops procedural documentation for system support and user functionality.

 - Performs other related duties as assigned.

 Associate’s degree in Computer Information Systems or related discipline.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
 Three years of leadership experience in managing enterprise applications in a large information technology organization.

 Knowledge and Skills